guillaumepotier/gettext.js/README.md

 It uses the public method `i18n.strfmt("string", var1, var2, ...)` you could
 reuse elsewhere in your project.

+#### Literal percent sign (%)

+When you need to have literal percent sign followed by a number (common in Hebrew or Turkish) you can escape it using another percent sign, for example:

+`gettext('My credit card has an interest rate of %%%1', 20);` -> "My credit card has an interest rate of %20"

+or without variables

+`gettext('My credit card has an interest rate of %%20');` -> "My credit card has an interest rate of %20"

 ## Required JSON format